vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_grafana.md

 </a>

 InfluxDB can hold data for a much longer time than the internal Home Assistant database.
-For that reason, you want to compare, for example, data from last year to current year.
+For that reason, you want to compare, for example, data from last year to the current year.

 Grafana and InfluxDB have seamless integration with each other.